 - Add the prepared uncooked shrimp and stir them in.

 - Cover and simmer on medium-low for 10 minutes or until the shrimp is cooked and pink in color.
-Serve right away or continue to heat uncovered to release more juices and thicken the sauce.
+Serve right away or continue to heat uncovered to release more juices and thicken the sauce, or stir in 1 tablespoon of cornstarch to thicken the jambalaya sauce.

 A common question I have come across over the internet is how many calories does jambalaya have?
-This recipe uses minimal rice and no chicken, which cuts out some of the calories.
+My easy jambalaya uses minimal rice and no chicken, which cuts out some of the calories.
 This recipe makes about 16 cups, serving 8 people with 2 cups each with under 400 calories per serving (391 calories to be exact).

 - Bread is so good to eat dipped in any stew and you can use your favorite roll or loaf or search here to try some of my gluten-free breads to serve with it.